We may earn money or products from the companies mentioned in this post.

 - Use a dry brush before your shower.
 Here is a post from DIY and Kawa on how and why to dry brush.
 If you have time, follow this with an application of body oil or lotion using an upward motion to move your lymph even more!

 - Sip fennel tea.
 Fennel is a great lymph mover!
-You can, of course, use it in cooking as well.
+You can, of course, use fennel in cooking as well.

 - Do “hot sips“.
 Take sips of warm/hot water every 10-15 minutes for a few days.
 This tip comes from Dr. Douillard.
-Go here for more information and a more thorough explanation of his rehydration therapy.
+Go to this post for more information on hot sips as rehydration therapy.

 - Do yoga: as if you needed another excuse 🙂 All exercise moves lymph, but there are certain yoga poses that help to open specific lymph nodes.
 For a super easy, can-do-it-while-sick-or exhausted-lymph-moving yoga routine, go here.
 It only takes 15 minutes!
 You have 15 minutes for yourself, right?